Prem01-cyber/Food_vision/README.md

 ## Achievements

-- **Accuracy:** Food Vision 1.0 achieved an impressive accuracy of 0.75 on the "Food Vision 101" dataset, surpassing the research baseline accuracy of 0.50.
+- **Accuracy:** Food Vision 1.0 achieved can reach an impressive accuracy of 0.75 on the "Food Vision 101" dataset, surpassing the research baseline accuracy of 0.50.

 ## Key Features